Measuring marketing performance

 Top traffic locations report

-Shows the online store’s top geographic locations by total number of sessions, orders, order value, or conversion rate.
-Order value includes taxes and shipping but, unlike total sales, excludes returns.
+Displays the online store’s top geographic locations by total number of sessions, orders, order value, or conversion rate.

 The Top traffic locations report includes the following columns: